1997 New York City mayoral election: Campaign

+Debate

+Results

 In the end, Giuliani won 58% of the vote to Messinger's 41%, becoming the first Republican to win a second term as Mayor of New York City since Fiorello H. LaGuardia in 1941.
 Voter turnout was the lowest in 12 years, with only 38% of registered voters casting ballots.
 The margin of victory was not quite as large as pre-election polls had predicted; analysis of the vote showed that Giuliani made modest gains amongst African-American and Hispanic voters while maintaining his solid base of white, Asian and Jewish voters from 1993.

 In his acceptance speech, Giuliani acknowledged the image of divisiveness he had acquired during his first term and vowed to correct it: "Whether you voted for me or against me, whether you voted or didn't vote, I'm your Mayor, this is your administration.
 We have to do a better job of serving all of you.
 We have to reach out to all of you.
 And if we haven't, I apologize.
 I'm sorry and it is my personal commitment that we will try, endlessly and tirelessly, to bring all of you into the kind of success and optimism we have in this room."

-The losing Messinger said, "Tonight, we lost a battle but the war goes on ...
+In her concession speech, Messinger said, "Tonight, we lost a battle but the war goes on ...
 Our schools still don't work ... and they are still worth fighting for.
 We gave it everything we had."